Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-native-smart-v2-external-idp/docs/okta-setup.md

 ## 7. Create Client Application — EHR Practitioner Launch

-This application is used when the app is launched from within an EHR session with pre-existing context (e.g., patient already selected).
+This application is used when the app is launched from within an EHR session with pre-existing context (e.g., patient already selected). **Skip this section if your use case does not require EHR practitioner launch.**

 ### Create the Application